-Women’s walking sandals have long been the wayward traveler’s multi-functional best friend.
-You can find dressy sandals for nights on the town, waterproof sandals for days at the beach, heavily padded sandals for day hikes, and even mid-range sandals which can keep you comfortable even during a full day of site-seeing.
-And the best part?
-Sandals easily pack down in your luggage, taking up a fraction of the space of normal sneakers or boots.
-Why would you ever need any other type of footwear?!
+In this post, we share the most comfortable walking sandals for women.
+You can find dressy sandals for nights on the town, waterproof sandals for days at the beach, heavily padded sandals for day hikes, and even mid-range sandals which can keep you comfortable even during a full day of errands.

 This footbed also gives them an excellent shock absorption quality that your joints will thank you.
 The suede lining means they are best suited for dry urban environments.
 Also, the cork footbed absorbs smells, so if you are prone to stinky, sweaty feet, these may not be the best choice for you.

 Shop For Birkenstock Mayari

 Price: $80 | Weight: 18 oz. | Material: EVA, Molded Nylon, Rubber